beginner-corp/lambda/readme.md

 }
 ```

-A huge amount of this code is working around quirky parameter validations.
+A huge amount of this code is working around quirky parameter validation.
 Builtin `Error` needs manual serialization (and you still lose the stack trace).
 The latter part of the code uses the funky AWS `context` object.

 We can do better: